 Early Literacy is what children know about communication before they can actually read or write.
 It encompasses all of a child’s experiences with all types of communication and language that begin in the first five years of life, and it starts at home WITH YOU.
 You make the difference in your child’s early literacy development and school readiness.
 There are five key activities you can do with your child to foster early literacy.
 By singing, talking, reading, writing, and playing with your child, you create an interactive and rich environment.
 Not only do these activities stimulate your child’s growing brain, but they’re fun and perfect to bond over!

 Reading aloud to your child every day is the most important thing you can do to prepare your child for learning to read, as it increases his brain’s capacity for language and literacy skills.
 These skills are phonological awareness, print awareness, letter knowledge, vocabulary, and background knowledge.
-More information can be found on these tip sheets: literacy practices and literacy skills.
+More information can be found on this tip sheet:literacy skills.

 Practicing these activities and developing these skills are a primary focus of ours at The Smithtown Library!